M1cha/lxdocker/README.md

   works for both LXD and docker containers.
 As soon as I have finished writing that daemon I'll put a link here.

+# Why use lxdocker instead of native LXD images?
+- some software like [PhotoPrism](https://docs.photoprism.app/getting-started/#setup) is only available as docker images
+- It uses less resources.
+Even Alpine runs many services via openrc.

 # How does it work?

 Here's some facts: